 In addition to the academic program, the University hosts The Center for Africana Studies, which is dedicated to fostering a deeper understanding of the peoples of Africa and their diasporas.
 Through its research, academic initiatives and public programming, the Center’s work seeks to explore the profound ways in which African peoples have functioned on a global scale and how their experiences have resonated around the world throughout history.
 I sponsors public academic and cultural events as well as research projects, including the Africana Media Project, The Penn Program on Race, Science and Society, and the Marginalized Populations Project.

 Materials which support Africana Studies are found in many campus libraries, but most are in Van Pelt.
 Art and Anthropology materials are usually held in the Fisher Fine Arts Library and the Museum Library respectively.
 The collection has been built up only in the last twenty-five years in response to developing programmatic needs, and for that reason the printed book component lacks great historical depth.
-However, the Library has a small number of anti-slavery and abolitionist pamphlets and newspapers, and several archival resources of great value, notably the papers of Marian Anderson (1897-1993), the papers of Arthur Huff Fauset (1899-1983), a nearly complete run of The Black Panther, the papers of Claude A. Barnett, founder of the Associated Negro Press, and the collection of the Ivy Leaf, 1921-1998, the official publication of the Alpha Kappa Alpha sorority, the world's oldest Greek letter organization of women of African descent.
+However, the Library has a small number of anti-slavery and abolitionist pamphlets and newspapers, and several archival resources of great value, notably the collections of Marian Anderson (1897-1993), the papers of Arthur Huff Fauset (1899-1983), a nearly complete run of The Black Panther, the papers of Claude A. Barnett, founder of the Associated Negro Press, and the collection of the Ivy Leaf, 1921-1998, the official publication of the Alpha Kappa Alpha sorority, the world's oldest Greek letter organization of women of African descent.
 The Raymond Pace and Sadie Tanner Mossell papers, which document the lives of two leading civil rights leaders in Philadelphia, are housed in the University Archives.

 The library subscribes to many databases, with strengths in: historic African American newspapers and journals; collections of archival material related to slavery and civil rights; collections of literary works; streaming video; streaming music; and art and journalistic images.
 A partial guide to our digital collections is available here: http://guides.library.upenn.edu/c.php?g=476075.